-McDonald’s Stakeholder Groups & CSR Initiatives
+McDonald’s Stakeholders & CSR, ESG Initiatives

 Communities.
-McDonald’s supports communities as one of its main stakeholder groups.
-The interests of these stakeholders include community development support and environmental programs.
-McDonald’s has sustainability and support programs for this stakeholder group.
-The Ronald McDonald House Charities provides financial support for families in need.
-The firm’s sourcing policy prioritizes sustainable production, such as in farms.
-Also, the McDonald’s Global Best of Green recognizes and rewards innovative environmental ideas and contributions.
+McDonald’s supports communities, which are stakeholders in the business.
+The interests of these stakeholders include community development support, business sustainability, and environmental programs.
+McDonald’s corporate citizenship strategy has sustainability and support programs for this stakeholder group.
+The company’s partnership with Ronald McDonald House Charities provides financial support for families in need.
+The firm’s sourcing policy prioritizes sustainable production to encourage sustainability in farms and other producers.
+Also, the McDonald’s Global Best of Green report recognizes and rewards innovative environmental ideas and contributions.
 Thus, the company has a wide variety of corporate social responsibility programs to support these stakeholders.
 Many of these corporate citizenship approaches to business ethics relate to the ecological and sociocultural trends in the industry, as demonstrated in the PESTEL/PESTLE analysis of McDonald’s.
 In this regard, the company’s sustainability and corporate citizenship efforts for this stakeholder group are a response to the trends influencing the food service industry environment.
 McDonald’s fulfills its corporate social responsibility to the stakeholder group of communities.

-McDonald’s CSR Performance in Addressing Stakeholders’ Interests
+McDonald’s CSR, ESG Performance in Addressing Stakeholders’ Interests

-- McDonald’s Corporation (2015).
-Sustainability.
+- McDonald’s Corporation – Community Connection.

-- McDonald’s Corporation Form 10-K 2014.
+- McDonald’s Corporation – Form 10-K.